rackerlabs/technical-blog/CONTRIBUTING.md

    ```bash
    git branch master -u upstream/master
    ```

-1. Install Hugo on your local machine by using the following command:
+1. Install the build tools on your local machine by using the following command:

    ```make install hugo```

 ## Create your blog post